- Characteristics of created data file

 - Priority for defining the location of log files

-- Creating an existing table
+- Creating or opening an existing table

 - Managing indexes